ShahiLalit/mathsGame.github.io/README.md

 # mathsGame.github.io
 My First JavaScript application.
-It is a simple mathematics game based on JavaScript In this a multiplication of the 2 digits is done and 4 four options are given to choose the right answer from.
+It is a simple mathematics game based on JavaScript In this a multiplication of the 2 digits is done and 4 options are given to choose the right answer from.

 The correct answer increases the score by 1.